Exploiting Symmetry in Tensors for High Performance: Multiplication with Symmetric Tensors: Experimental Results

 \section{Experimental Results}

 In this section, we report on the performance attained by an implementation of the discussed approach.
 It is important to keep in mind that the current state of the art of tensor computations is first and foremost concerned with reducing memory requirements so that reasonably large problems can be executed.
 This is where taking advantage of symmetry is important.
+With that said, another primary concern is ensuring the overall time of computation is reduced.
+To achieve this, a reduction in the number of floating point operations as well as an implementation that computes the necessary operations efficiently are both desired.
 Second to that is the desire to reduce the number of floating point operations to the minimum required.
-Our algorithms perform the minimum number of floating point operations.
-Actually attaining high performance, like is attained for dense matrix computations, is still relatively low priority compared to these issues.
+The provided analysis shows that our algorithms perform the minimum number of floating point operations (under approximation).
+Although our algorithms do not yet perform these operations efficiently, our results show that we are still able to reduce the computation time (in some cases significantly).